The Jinn Palace

 In keeping with original starting concept - A man walked into a bar… - it seemed fitting to place the narrative within a “bar”, although not in a literal sense.
 The bar in many parts of the Western world merely represents a social hub, a place where people gather and socialise.
 It could as easily be a tea shop, or a coffee house, or a place under a large tree; its symbolism is simply the idea of a social space.
 Through word association we came up with "palace" from Victorian gin palaces, vast and opulent establishments, temples dedicated to luxury and excess, and they seem to best conjure up the notion of spaces which exist in stories such as those in the Arabian Nights; halls of coldly beautiful marble echoing with the footsteps of merchants and kings, and of demons and magic.
 The space where the stories were told needed to reach beyond the humdrum into the realm of enchantment.
 The Jinn Palace is a place where magic happens.
 Behind the bar are rows of intricate brass bottles, each containing a jinn which has been imprisoned in a tomb of brass by magic.
 As each “drink” is poured, and a jinn released, a story ensues.

-The project is envisioned as a performance piece, hopefully in a community setting with amateur performers.
-It is envisioned that it can be adapted to various setting and cultural environments.
-The key is the storytelling and the transcending of the natural world into one of imagination.
+The project is multifaceted.
+A text, a performance piece, an installation, a concept.
+Its key is in storytelling and the transcending of the natural world into one of imagination.